|Course Length:||3 Years Full-Time|

 |Location:||Edge Hill University|

-- Pre-registration Nursing at Edge Hill University ranked top in the North West for assessment & feedback, learning resources and personal development in the National Student Survey 2016;
+- Pre-registration Nursing at Edge Hill University ranked top in the North West for assessment and feedback, learning resources and personal development in the National Student Survey 2016;

 - Enables you to register as a qualified Adult Nurse with the Nursing and Midwifery Council (NMC);